Fraquia/Fraquia/README.md

 - 👋 Hi, I’m Emanuele
-- 👀 I’m a recently graduated Data Sciencist
+- I have a bachelor Degree in Business Management and a Master Degree in Data Science.
-- 🌱 I’m currently working on Deep Learning and Machile Learning models, NLP using Transformer's architecture
+- I’m currently working on Deep Learning and Machile Learning models, NLP using Transformer's architecture
 - 📫 How to reach me emanuele.fratocchi90@gmail.com

 <!---